A 10-year term policy remains in effect for 10 years after the date of purchase, and both the death benefit and price go unchanged.

 Most types of life insurance policies are term policies.
 These are a type of policy with a set length where benefits can be awarded without increasing rates.

-First we’ll discuss some brief differences between term and whole, as there policies called 10-pay whole life policies which act very different than traditional term.
+We’ll start here by discussing some brief differences between term and whole life policies, as there are whole life policies which act very differently than traditional term life.

-Term and whole life policies are the two major categories of life insurance.
-They are used for different purposes:
+Term and whole life policies are the two major categories of life insurance, and they are used for different purposes.

 Unlike the next 20 or 30 years, most people can accurately determine their family’s financial needs, at least somewhat, for the next 10 years.